tomheaton/mcjty-website/www/docs/1.12/rendering/block-state.md

 # Render Block State

 In this example I show how you can make the front panel of a block depend on a redstone signal.
-Here we add an additional property to our blockstate that says if the block is enabled (powered) or not.
+Here we add a property to our blockstate that says if the block is enabled (powered) or not.

 ![image](https://i.imgur.com/ouNhzQy.png)